Ivory Coast Currency (XOF): How to Pay, Exchange Rates and Tips

-West African CFA Franc (XOF) and its exchange rate
+Official currency: West African CFA franc (XOF)

 The West African CFA Franc (XOF) is the official currency used in eight West African countries, including Côte d’Ivoire, Senegal, and Mali.
 It is pegged to the Euro, making it relatively stable compared to other African currencies.
 Travelers and businesses often need to convert CFA Francs into major currencies like Euro, US Dollar, or regional currencies such as Ghanaian Cedi and Nigerian Naira.